adamnemecek/WebMIDIKit/README.md

 ## Installation

 Use Swift Package Manager.
-The corresponding .Package into your dependencies.
+Add the following `.Package` entry into your dependencies.

 ```swift
 import PackageDescription